Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "Me?"
 Gabriel shifted uncomfortably as his abused spine twinged at him.
 "Why?
 I'm not exactly fighting fit any more."

 "We still need a chief of police.
-Somebody to handle policy, set up our police service, and to take an investigative role if---God forbid---we need it.
+Somebody to handle policy, set up our police service, and to take an investigative role if - God forbid - we need it.
 You won't be expected to go chasing anywhere."

 "So it's a desk job, then?"